MarkBind/markbind/docs/devGuide/writingComponents.md

 When choosing to use a third-party library or package, it should ideally be well-maintained and not have too many dependencies.
 While dependencies may be inevitable, a package with dependencies on large libraries may lag behind the most recent releases of these libraries, which may become a blocker for MarkBind to migrate to these recent releases as well.

-For instance, if `bootstrap-vue` depends on Bootstrap and Vue, MarkBind will need to wait for `bootstrap-vue` to migrate to the newest versions of both Bootstrap and Vue before MarkBind can migrate to these versions of Bootstrap and Vue as well.
+For instance, if `bootstrap-vue` depends on Bootstrap and Vue, we will need to wait for `bootstrap-vue` to migrate to the newest versions of both Bootstrap and Vue before MarkBind can migrate to these versions of Bootstrap and Vue as well.

 <box type="tip" seamless>